blackteahamburger/My-archlinux-installation-script/README.md

 # Explain
-This is my archlinux installation script.The interactive script is at https://github.com/blackteahamburger/My-archlinux-installation-script-interactive .
+This is my archlinux installation script.

 This script only for specific users, please modify the script before use.